ross-p-smith/apim-cloud-native-deployment/README.md

 `make aso`

-### Use kubectl to apply configuration to AKS which configures APIM!
+### Use kubectl to apply configuration to AKS which then configures APIM!

 Run the following from a terminal: -